 Continue your journey around the world in this homeschooling curriculum covering South America and Europe!
 In Europe you and your children will travel through France, Spain, Italy, Holland, Denmark, Sweden, and Great Britain.
 In South America: Ecuador, Chile, Peru, and Brazil.
 Along with award-winning literature, this course includes nature study, folktales, fables, music, art, poetry, and history.

-•Complete 4 lessons per week for a semester study.
+•Finish 4 lessons per week for a semester unit study.

 Those purchasing the Complete Pack or Teacher Guide can request the free downloadable coloring pictures that accompany this study.
 Simply email firstname.lastname@example.org.